Technology · WASM Runtime § 05 of 11

 External Deps

-No keepers or cron needed
+No keepers · no cron

 Rust / C / AS